Tashkent Metro: Circle Line (gold)

-In February 2020 it was reported that construction of the first section of the Circle Line from Do'stlik to Qo'yliq stations was finished and that new rolling stock for the Circle Line was undergoing trials.
+In February 2020, it was reported that construction of the first section of the Circle Line from Do'stlik to Qo'yliq stations was finished and that new rolling stock for the Circle Line was undergoing trials.
 On 30 August 2020, Circle line's first section was opened.
 It is 11 km in length and has seven stations.
+An extension of the line from 7-Bekat to 12-Bekat opened on 25 April 2023.

 Stations

-Today, the Tashkent Metro has 43 stations that differ from each other.
-The architecture and décor of each station depicts its name.
-The peculiarity of the Tashkent metro is its rather shallow station positioning.
+Today, the Tashkent Metro has 48 stations that differ from each other.
+The architecture and décor of each station reflects its name.
+One peculiarity of the Tashkent metro is its rather shallow depth.
 Some stations have escalators, 7 stations belong to the tower type, 4 stations to the arch type and one station (Mustaqillik Maydoni) to the tower-individual type.
 Prominent architects and artists of Uzbekistan took part in designing the stations.
-Interior décor features solid and stable materials: metal (in the form of engravings), glass, plastic, granite, marble, smalt, art ceramics, and carved alabaster.
-Each station is original work of art and centers on a particular theme.
+Materials used for the interior décor include metal, glass, plastic, granite, marble, smalt, ceramics and alabaster.
+Each station contains original works of art, and is based on a particular theme.
 After the break up of the Soviet Union in 1991 many stations were renamed to remove references to Communism.